mmore500/waves/blog/_posts/2020-06-03-systematics-blogpost.md

 Here the Empirical number generator was utilized to ensure that results were actually random.

+* Each new organism was its own clade or taxon
+    * allowed for maximum diversity

 ### **Mutation and Pressure for Diversity**
 The trees we used for comparison were trees with mutations and a pressure for diversity.

 * Mutation rate used was 0.05
 * random number was generated between 0 and 1, if the number was less than 0.05, the organism's genotype (simple integer) would mutate and the child of that organism would inherit the mutated genotype, branching the tree

+**Pressure for Diversity**

+* rarer genotypes are favored for reproduction, increasing diversity

 **Organism Class**